a5c-ai/a5c/README.md

 ## CLI Reference

 ### Mentions config (Quick Start)

-Use a simple example, then see the CLI reference for canonical flags and defaults:
+Use a simple example, then see the CLI reference for the canonical flags and defaults:

 ```bash
 # Disable scanning of changed files (code-comment mentions)
 events enrich --in ... --flag 'mentions.scan.changed_files=false'
 ```

-Full reference and examples: docs/cli/reference.md#events-enrich
+Canonical reference and examples:

+- docs/cli/reference.md#events-enrich
+- docs/cli/reference.md#mentions-scanning-controls-code-comments-in-changed-files

 `events mentions`